Danish-1311/Covid19-Report-Indonesia/README.md

 ## Author:

 This data has been collected and created a dashboard by Fahmi Aditya Maulana.
-This repository of the Indonesia Covid-19 dataset is suppossed to make people easily accessible and downloadable datasets.
+This repository of the Indonesia Covid-19 dataset is supposed to make people easily accessible and downloadable datasets.